Updated: September 28, 2023

 Best Areas to Look for Farms for Sale in Portugal

 Rural Portugal is often overlooked in favor of the 1,794 km coastline.
 However, exploring the heart of the country is a delight.
-From the green rolling hills of the Alentejo to the hidden gems in the north, the countryside of Portugal is simply stunning.
+From the green rolling hills of the Alentejo to the hidden gems in North Portugal, the countryside of Portugal is simply stunning.

 Whether you are looking to move to Portugal for a calm and unique experience, to get away from the busy life back home, to be more in touch with nature, or simply for a change of scenery, Portugal is a good point of call.